JenitonA/Wafer-Defect-AI/README.md

 ## Project Structure

 **Notes:**
-- `src/` – contains the Jupyter notebook (`.ipynb`) where all code and analysis are performed.
+- `src/` – contains the Jupyter notebook (`.ipynb`) with all code, data processing, and analysis steps.
-- `data/` – place your dataset files here.
-Large datasets should not be uploaded to GitHub; provide download links if necessary.
+- `data/` – store your dataset files here.
+For large datasets, avoid uploading them directly to GitHub; instead, provide download links or instructions.
-- `images/` – store plots and visualizations of wafer maps for display in the README.
+- `images/` – save all plots and visualizations of wafer maps or other figures used in the README.
-- `README.md` – located in the root folder; explains the project, methodology, and results for readers.
+- `README.md` – sits in the root folder; provides an overview of the project, methodology, results, and explanations for readers.

+**Relevance/Importance:** Organizing your project in this way ensures clarity and reproducibility.
+It helps collaborators and reviewers quickly locate code, data, and results, and it keeps the repository tidy and professional.

 ---

+## References

 ## Requirements

-You’ll need the following Python packages:
+To run this project, the following Python packages are required:

-- tensorflow
-- keras
-- numpy
-- pandas
-- matplotlib
-- scikit-image
-- scipy
-- seaborn

-Install them with:
+- `tensorflow` & `keras` – for building and training the convolutional neural network
+- `numpy` – for numerical computations and array operations
+- `pandas` – for handling and manipulating datasets
+- `matplotlib` – for visualizing wafer maps and plots
+- `scikit-image` – for image processing and transformations
+- `scipy` – for interpolation and other scientific computations
+- `seaborn` – for creating advanced visualizations

+**Installation:** You are able to install all required packages using pip:

 ```bash
 pip install tensorflow keras numpy pandas matplotlib scikit-image scipy seaborn